 Brexit: EU warns market access uncertain for City of London

-Britain’s policy direction fails to convince, raising prospect of upset for financial centre
+Britain’s policy direction fails to convince and points to challenges for financial centre

-The City of London.
-An equivalence decision would be a declaration that supervision and regulations in the UK are effectively as good as those of the EU.
+City of London: an equivalence decision would be a declaration that supervision and regulations in the UK are effectively as good as those of the EU.
 Photograph: iStock

 The European Union has warned that it still does not have enough information about Britain’s future policy direction to grant regulatory equivalence on financial services, raising the prospect of a deep blow for the City of London.